 Spotlight CJEU Confirms Strict Limitations of Data Retention

-In its judgment of 2 March 2021 on the Estonian rules on data retention, the CJEU (sitting in for Grand Chamber) confirmed the red lines for access to traffic and location data for law enforcement purposes.
-In a criminal case that concerned theft, fraud and violence against persons party to court proceedings, the Estonian criminal courts essentially relied on reports drawn up on the basis of the data obtained from the provider of electronic communications services.
+In its judgment of 2 March 2021 on the Estonian rules on data retention, the CJEU (sitting in for the Grand Chamber) confirmed red lines for access to traffic and location data for law enforcement purposes.
+In a criminal case that concerned theft, fraud, and violence against persons party to court proceedings, the Estonian criminal courts essentially relied on reports drawn up on the basis of the data obtained from the provider of electronic communications services.
 In particular, the data provided information on who the accused communicated with, how, when, for how long and from where to where during a certain period of time.
-In addition, the case involved the question which authority can grant access to these data.
+In addition, the case questioned which competent authority can grant access to such data.

 The Estonian Supreme Court basically posed two questions to the CJEU:

 - Are national data retention regimes admissible in accordance with Art.
 15(1) of Directive 2002/58/EC on privacy and electronic communications, read in the light of Arts.
 7, 8, 11, and 52(1) CFR, even if they are not confined to the prevention, detection and prosecution of serious crimes, but to the duration of access and the quantity and nature of the data available in respect of such period is limited?

 - Can the Estonian public prosecutor’s office, in the light of the various duties which are assigned to it by national legislation, be regarded as an “independent” administrative authority (within the meaning of the CJEU’s judgment in Tele2 Sverige and Watson), that is capable of authorising access for the investigating authority to the data concerned?

 For details on the facts of the case and the AG’s opinion → eucrim 1/2020, 23-24.

 Findings of the CJEU on the first question